 In the San Diego area, there aren’t too many earthquakes.
 That doesn’t mean there aren’t many faults.
 Some of the larger structural faults in Southern California pass through San Diego County.
 All the faults listed on this page are capable of a M7.0 or greater.

-The San Andreas Fault passes close by the eastern end of the county in the Imperial Valley, ending near Bombay Beach.
-A southern extension of the San Andreas Fault, known as the Imperial Fault has had some major earthquakes that have been felt here in San Diego.
+The San Andreas Fault passes close by the eastern end of the county in the Imperial Valley, ending near Bombay Beach near the northeast corner of the Salton Sea.
+A southern extension of the San Andreas Fault, known as the Imperial Fault, has had some major earthquakes that have been felt here in San Diego.
 Two in particular, 1940 and 1979, were responsible for a fair amount of slip which was visible in agricultural fields and highways in the area.

 The San Jacinto Fault makes its pass through the area via Anza, Borrego Springs, and Ocotillo.
 It is more active than its parent, the San Andreas.
 Sometimes these earthquakes are large enough to be felt here in the San Diego area.
 Large canyons, hills, and other features created by the fault are quite visible in the desert climate in the Anza-Borrego Desert State Park area.